-I'm an independent multimedia journalist and the founder of THE ALIGNIST, a new media venture that connects literary works to current events.
+I'm an independent multimedia journalist currently reporting on people and politics in the Midwest.
+I'm also founder of THE ALIGNIST, a new media venture that connects literary works to current events.

 Most recently, I worked as a World Reporter for ThinkProgress in Washington, DC.
-Prior to that, I was based in Pakistan where I reported on education through a grant from the Pulitzer Center on Crises Reporting and all sorts of other things from land-use policies to civilian PTSD.
+Prior to that, I was based in Pakistan where I reported on education through a grant from the Pulitzer Center on Crises Reporting and all sorts of other things from a mysterious psychological illness among the country's women to a smart phone-based program to combat dengue fever.

 I was honored to be a 2011-2012 Kroc Fellow at NPR through which I reported for its nationally-syndicated flagship shows as well WBUR, Boston’s NPR station.

 My stories have since aired on NPR, PRI’s The World, Deutsche Welle, and Radio France Internationale.
-My written work has been featured in The Atlantic, VICE, Foreign Policy, The Daily Beast, The American Prospect, GlobalPost, Boston Review, Medium, and The Huffington Post.
+My written work has been featured on The New Yorker, The Atlantic, VICE, Ozy, Foreign Policy, The Daily Beast, Quartz, and Boston Review, among other outlets.
 From Pakistan, I provided frequent breaking news analysis to Sky News.

 As a Fulbright Scholar to the United Kingdom, I earned an MPhil in Modern South Asian Studies from the University of Cambridge.
 My dissertation charted political and national identity formation among Indian students who went to England in the early 1900s to serve the British Raj, but more often became torchbearers of the Independence movement.